xieyuheng/inner/persons/william-thurston/three-dimensional-geometry-and-topology-vol-1.md

 developed will eventually be used to manufacture something worth the effort.

+Mathematics is a huge and highly interconnected structure.
+It is not linear.
+As one reads mathematics, one needs to have an active mind, asking questions, forming mental connections between the current topic and other ideas from other contexts, so as to develop a sense of the structure not just familiarity with a particular tour through the structure.

+The style of exposition in this book is intended to encourage the reader to pause, to look around and to explore.
+I hope you will take the time to construct your own mental images, to form connections with other areas of mathematics and intcrconnections withiu the subject itself.

+Think of a tinkertoy set.
+The key is the pieces which have holes. allowing you to join them with rods to form interesting and highly interconnected structures.
+No intcresting mathematical topic is self-contained or complete: rather, it is full of "holes," or natural questions and ideas not readily answe.red by techniques native to the topic.
+These holes often give rise to commotions between the given topic and other topics that seem at first unrelated.
+Mathematical exposition often conceals these holes, for the sake of smoothness, but what good is a tinkertoy set if the holes are all filled in with modeling clay?

 # 1 What Is a Manifold?

 # 2 Hyperbolic Geometry and Its Friends